Texas A&M Aggies football: Early history (1894–1964)

 Dana X. Bible became Texas A&M's head coach in 1919, leaving LSU, and under his tutelage the Aggies compiled a record of 72–19–9 in ten seasons.
 Bible's 1919 Texas A&M Aggies football team, which was undefeated, untied, and outscored its opposition 275–0, was retroactively named a national champion by the Billingsley Report and the National Championship Foundation.
 In the 1922 Dixie Classic, Bible made his most visible and lasting impression in his A&M career when he began the Twelfth Man Tradition.
 Bible had a roster of only eighteen players, who had to play both offense and defense against the heavily favored Centre College.
 He lost three players to injuries early in the game, but the Aggies took the lead.
 Fearing more injuries and a possibility of having to forfeit the game for lack of men, Bible called upon a reserve halfback, E. King Gill, who was in the press box running stats for the team, to suit up and be ready if needed.
 The Aggies wouldn't need Gill's help to win, but since then A&M students stand throughout football games to show their willingness to play if needed.
 Bible departed the Aggies after the 1928 season to accept the Nebraska head coaching position.
 After Bible's departure, A&M brought in Matty Bell from TCU to lead the Aggies football program.
 Under Bell's tutelage, the Aggies compiled a record of 24–21–3.
 However, the Aggies did not play up to the standards set by Dana Bible's tenure, and Bell left for SMU after five seasons.

-Homer Norton era (1934–1947)

 Homer Norton was hired away from Centenary to replace Bell in 1934.
 A&M enjoyed great successes under Norton.
 The 1939 Texas A&M team went 11–0, beating Tulane in the Sugar Bowl, and was named a national champion.
 Norton's record at Texas A&M was 82–53–9, giving him the second most wins of any coach in Texas A&M Aggies football history.
 Among the many stars that Norton developed were John Kimbrough and Joe Routt.
 Norton was fired in 1947 when his team went 3–6–1 and lost to archrival University of Texas for the eighth straight year.